matt-handy/TheAllCommander/README.md

 killproxy <Remote IP> <port>
 	Terminates the associated proxy on the server and client confirm_client_proxy <ip>:<port>
-	Responds with "yes" or "no" depending on if a proxy is running on the daemon
+	Responds with "yes" or "no" depending on if a proxy is running on the daemon harvest_pwd
+	Uploads all files and directories, recursively, from the pwd of the daemon.
+Works on Python implementation.
+Currently this implementation is rudamentary and uses a simple TCP socket, but will evolve to model more sophisticated attacks for robust detection testing. kill_all_harvests
+	Terminates all currently open harvest operations listActiveHarvests
+	Lists with an index all currently active harvests kill_harvest <index>
+	Supplied with an index from "listActiveHarvests", this command kills a specific directory harvest

 ## Server based macro commands
 The following commands are implemented serverside, where the server translates the instructions into